jendap/multiplatform-swt/readme.md

 Multiplatform SWT
 ==================

 This project show how to make multiplatform swt project using maven without osgi.
-Linux and windows are supported in both 32-bit and 64 bit versions, macosx has only 64 bit support.

-You are advised to use tycho to build swt based projects!
-Not this approach.
-That way you can reuse all the other eclipse plugins.
-But this approach is sometimes better.
+Linux, windows and macosx are supported (64 bit versions only).

+Note: Check other options of using swt.
+There used to be `tycho` project.
+It was modularized eclipse platform.
+It allowed to reuse all plugins of eclipse ecosystem.
+But that was some years back.
+There may be other recommended ways these days.

 Try it